Curriculum Design - Early Years Foundation Stage

 Some of our content is subject specific, whilst other content is combined in a cross-curricular approach.
 Continuous provision, in the form of daily routines, class discussions and areas of play-based provision indoors and outdoors, replaces the teaching of some aspects of the curriculum and, in other cases, provides retrieval practise for previously learned content.
 Carefully planned enhanced provision and focussed tasks, provide the children with opportunities to deepen and embed their knowledge by applying skills independently.

 The impact of our curriculum is that by the end of the Early Years Foundation Stage, the majority of pupils are ‘school ready’, having mastered key skills and curriculum content with some pupils having a greater depth of understanding.
-We track carefully to ensure pupils are on track to reach the expectations of our curriculum.
+We assess children’s acquisition of the identified knowledge, skills and concepts through in lesson assessment/observations (assessment for learning) and assessment of children's outcomes.
+All of these assessments feed in to teacher assessment judgements throughout the year and the summative assessment judgement at the end of the academic year.
+Children’s development is monitored carefully to ensure they are on track to reach the expectations of our curriculum.